hackersguildco/flaggy/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-You can watch it in actio in [heroku](https://guarded-mountain-7509.herokuapp.com/)
+You can watch it in action in [heroku](https://guarded-mountain-7509.herokuapp.com/)

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).